Parvathy Thiruvothu: Acting debut and success (2006–2011)

 Her only release in 2009 was the Kannada film, Male Barali Manju Irali, directed by Vijayalakshmi Singh, where she dubbed for the role in her own voice.
 Parvathy accepted the venture, which featured mostly rookie technicians, noting that she was impressed by the director's script and revealed she had turned down several offers from Tamil filmmakers during the period who had wanted to cast her in roles similar to her character from Poo.
 The film won rave reviews, with a critic noting "Parvathy steals the show" and that "she comes with one of the most absorbing performances", adding that "her level of commitment to the role could be gauged by the way she has taken pains to dub in an alien language almost perfectly."

 In 2010, Parvathy reunited with Puneet Rajkumar for Prithvi, which was based on the political landscape of Karnataka.
-The director has earmarked her for the role while writing the script and the media highlighted their collaboration, following the success of Milana.
+The director has earmarked her for the role while writing the script following the success of Milana.
 Although the film opened to positive reviews, critics pointed out that Parvathy's character had limited scope, noting that "she was mostly confined to the songs".

 In 2011, she starred in Lijo Jose Pellissery's City of God, which garnered mixed reviews.
 Despite its commercial failure, critics praised her performance as a Tamil refugee girl, calling her "brilliant" and a "dynamo".
-After the film, Parvathy voluntarily took a break, choosing to be more selective with her roles moving forward.
+After the film, Parvathy took a break from acting.